51n7/kTile/README.md

 **Direct snap** — Focus a normal window and press a region’s shortcut to move and resize it into that region.

 **Region selector** — Press the shortcut configured under **Region Selector**.
 A dimmed fullscreen overlay shows thumbnails of your saved regions; click one to snap the focused window.
-The optional header includes **Draw region**, **Settings**, and **Close**.
-Dismiss with **Escape**, **Close**, or a click outside the panel.
 The overlay auto-closes after the configured idle time unless you set auto-close to 0 (never).

 **Draw region** — Press the shortcut configured under **Draw Region** (or the rectangle icon in the region selector header).
 Drag on the dimmed overlay to define a rectangle; release to snap the focused window.
-If the drawn area matches a saved region, kTile uses that region’s shortcut; otherwise it applies the custom rectangle.
-Optional grid lines help align to your **Regions** grid. **Escape** cancels.
-Only one overlay is active at a time: opening draw region closes the region selector, and vice versa.

 <table>
     <tr>